jeffCheng/TPE-Theft-Report/README.md

 - **Data Warehouse**: BigQuery

 ### Cloud
-- The project is developed in the cloud and IaC tools are used
+- This project is developed in the GCP and Terraform is used for creating Google Cloud Storage and BigQuery dataset.

 ### Data ingestion